AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

   1) Aviatrix Secure Networking Platform Metered 2208-Universal 24x7 Support
   2) Aviatrix Secure Network Platform BYOL (Bring Your Own License)

-  Both offers are required because the metered license provides the underlay for the BYOL (Bring Your Own License) offer.
-Use the steps below to first subscribe to the metered offer, and then activate the metered offer using the BYOL offer, in order to launch or migrate your Controller.
-Note that your account will only be billed for the metered license.
+  Both offers are required.
+Subscribe to the metered offer to receive your Customer ID, and then subscribe to the BYOL offer to deploy your Controller using that Customer ID.
+You will only be billed for the metered offer.

 1. Go to the `Azure Marketplace <https://azuremarketplace.microsoft.com/en-us/marketplace/apps/aviatrix-systems.aviatrix-controller-abu-saas?tab=Overview>`_ to subscribe to the Aviatrix Secure Networking Platform Metered 2208-Universal 24x7 Support offer.
 2. Click **Get it Now** on the left side of the page.